First, ensure you have enough iRacing dollars in your iRacing account to create your session.

 c) Practice + Lone Qualifier + Race

-d) Practice + Open Qualifier + Race
+e) Practice + Open Qualifier + Race

 You can move the sliders back and forth to adjust each of the times.

-Then move onto Race Options.
+Then move onto Time of Day

 Race Options: